TranslucentTB/TranslucentTB/Readme.md

    - **Clear**: Transparent taskbar.
    - **Normal**: Regular Windows style. (as if TranslucentTB was closed)
    - **Opaque**: No transparency.
-   - **Fluent**: Windows Insider build higher than 17063 only.
+   - **Fluent**: Windows 10 April 2018 update and up only.
 Will give the taskbar an appearance similar to Microsoft's Fluent Design guidelines.
  - **Dynamic** modes (these can be used together):
    - **Dynamic Windows**: Will change the taskbar to a different state and color if a window is currently maximised.
    - **Dynamic Peek**: Will hide the Aero Peek button if no window is currently maximised.